SkoolNotes/Taproot/2020BIO101/KBhBIO101MutationInheritanceQuizReview.md

 DNA's sequence could vary by itself, and that will cause a [[KBhBIO101Mutations]], which is actually very rarely bad news bears and instead simply introduces genetic variation if not doing nothing at all.

-Organisms have different traits, and through [[KBhBIO101Meiosis]] these traits are mi
+Organisms have different traits, and through [[KBhBIO101Meiosis]] these traits are mixed.
+But!  which one of these traits are expressed (dad passed blue-eye, mom passed red-eye, which one expressed?)?
+Well, find out at [[KBhBIO101Inheritance]].

+Specifically, the mixture of a "heterozygous" of

 -   Connecting protein function to expressed traits in organisms
 	-   Given an individual with two particular alleles of a gene, what trait would you expect to see.